Expression of co-inhibitory receptors in inflammatory skin disease

 immunoblotting: Protein will be extracted from clinical samples (referred above) Leukocytes isolated from peripheral blood will be immune-fluorescently stained with aforementioned antibodies. expression of DC-HiL, syndecan-4 and other T cell markers will be evaluated by flow-cytometry.

 T cell activation assay in vitro: T cells from patients will be co-cultured with keratinocytes or antigen-presenting cells from peripheral leukocytes for 5 days. activation of T cells will be measured by iL-2 production by eLiSa.
 The activation will be inhibited by antibodies or recombinant proteins of DC-HiL or sydnecan-4.

 up to 50 normal control subjects will be enrolled for comparison purposes.
 Moreover, our studies will allow us to evaluate the potential of these molecules as a pharmacological target to treat these skin diseases.

-360 male and female subjects 18 years of age or older with inflammatory skin disease (atopic dermatitis, contact dermatitis, allergic diseases, autoimmune disorders, alopecia areata, psoriasis, pityrisis rosea, pityrisis lichenoides, skin lymphomas [cutaneous T-cell lymphoma including Sez[?]ry syndrome] melanomas, head and neck cancers, breast cancer, hepatoma, renal cancer, lung cancer, adenocarcinoma, lymphoma, leukemia and other skin cancers.
+360 male and female subjects 18 years of age or older with inflammatory skin disease (atopic dermatitis, contact dermatitis, allergic diseases, autoimmune disorders, alopecia areata, psoriasis, pityrisis rosea, pityrisis lichenoides, bladder cancer, colon cancer, pancreatic cancer, prostate cancer, uterine cancer, skin lymphomas [cutaneous T-cell lymphoma including Sez[?]ry syndrome] melanomas, head and neck cancers, breast cancer, hepatoma, renal cancer, lung cancer, adenocarcinoma, lymphoma, leukemia and other skin cancers.
 Up to 50 normal control subjects will be enrolled for comparison purposes.